ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 **STATS=(MULTI,CONTINUE)** - (default) VIRTEL continues, without recording any further statistics.
 To restart statistics recording, run a STATCOPY batch job to empty at least one VIRSTATx dataset, then issue the STAT,I command.

-The STATS=MULTI option is only available in the MVS environment.
+The STATS=MULTI option is only available in the z/OS environment.

 **SMF.** Statistics recording is active and are written into SMF.
 The VIRTEL STAT command allows the console operator to display the status of the VIRSTATx datasets, or to force VIRTEL to switch to the next statistics dataset.
 The SMF record format is the same as the current STATS record but prefixed by the standard SMF header.
 The options are: